janosh/awesome-normalizing-flows/readme.md

 1. 2019-04-09 - [Block Neural Autoregressive Flow](https://arxiv.org/abs/1904.04676)) by Cao, Titov et al.<br>
    Introduces (B-NAF), a more efficient probability density approximator.
 Claims to be competitive with other flows across datasets while using orders of magnitude fewer parameters.

+1. 2019-04-09 - [Block Neural Autoregressive Flow](https://arxiv.org/abs/1904.04676) by Wehenkel, Louppe<br>
+   As an alternative to hand-crafted bijections, Huang et al. (2018) proposed NAF, a universal approximator for density functions.
+Their flow is a neural net whose parameters are predicted by another NN.
+The latter grows quadratically with the size of the former which is inefficient.
+We propose block neural autoregressive flow (B-NAF), a much more compact universal approximator of density functions, where we model a bijection directly using a single feed-forward network.
+Invertibility is ensured by carefully designing affine transformations with block matrices that make the flow autoregressive and monotone.
+We compare B-NAF to NAF and show our flow is competitive across datasets while using orders of magnitude fewer parameters. [[Code](https://github.com/nicola-decao/BNAF)]

 1. 2019-02-19 - [MaCow: Masked Convolutional Generative Flow](https://arxiv.org/abs/1902.04208) by Ma, Kong et al.<br>
    Introduces a masked convolutional generative flow (MaCow) layer using a small kernel to capture local connectivity.
 They showed some improvement over the GLOW model while being fast and stable.